Possession of a Controlled Substance in Florida

 Even with a valid prescription, using a narcotic or regulated drug while driving under the influence of a controlled substance is illegal.
 Without a valid prescription, the mere possession of a controlled substance is illegal.

-At Hubbs Law, we often defend clients in South Miami and throughout Miami-Dade County who were arrested on a charge of possession of a controlled substance.
+At Hubbs Law Firm, we often defend clients in South Miami and throughout Miami-Dade County who were arrested on a charge of possession of a controlled substance.

-E.J.
-Hubbs is Board Certified by the Florida Bar in the practice of criminal trial law.
-This means that he has achieved the highest level of evaluation by the Florida Bar for experience and competency within a specific area of law, while reflecting the highest ethics and professionalism in the practice of law.
+Attorney E.J.
+Hubbs is Board Certified in Criminal Trial Law by the Florida Bar.
+This means that he has achieved the highest level of evaluation by the Florida Bar for experience and competency within a specific area of law while reflecting the highest ethics and professionalism in the practice of law.

-With a deep knowledge of Florida's drug laws, E.J.
-Hubbs is prepared to tenaciously defend his clients charged with possession of a controlled substance.
-In many cases, he may be able to file motions to dismiss evidence or exclude the prosecution's evidence.
-Alternately, he may be able to transfer a case to Miami-Dade's Drug Court (MDDC).
+With a deep knowledge of Florida's drug laws, E.J. and Erika Hubbs are prepared to tenaciously defend their clients charged with possession of a controlled substance.
+In many cases, we may be able to file motions to dismiss evidence or exclude the prosecution's evidence.
+Alternately, we may be able to transfer a case to Miami-Dade's Drug Court (MDDC).
 Drug court in Miami is an option for people who seek help for a serious drug addiction.

-Hubbs Law represents clients from all over Miami-Dade County, including, Miami, Miami Beach, Coral Gables, Hialeah, Miami Gardens, Cutler Bay, Doral, Kendall and other communities within the county.
-Contact Hubbs Law today at (305) 665-9040
+Hubbs Law Firm represents clients from all over Miami-Dade County, including, Miami, Miami Beach, Coral Gables, Hialeah, Miami Gardens, Cutler Bay, Doral, Kendall, and other communities within the county.

 Possession of a Controlled Substance in Miami